naver/deep-image-retrieval/README.md

 - `--trfs`: input image transformations (can be used to apply multi-scale) [default: None]
 - `--gpu`: selects the GPU ID (-1 selects the CPU)

-For example, to reproduce the results of the Resnet101-AP_loss model on the RParis6K dataset download the model `Resnet101-AP-GeM` and run:
+For example, to reproduce the results of the Resnet101-AP_loss model on the RParis6K dataset download the model `Resnet101-AP-GeM.pt` from [here](https://drive.google.com/open?id=1mi50tG6oXY1eE9yJnmGCPdTmlIjG7mr0) and run:

 ```
 cd $DIR_ROOT